Hives

 What causes it?

 Dry skin can be different for everyone since the symptoms will depend on things like your health, your age, and the cause of your dry skin.
-When you have dry skin, you could have symptoms like cracked skin, itching, peeling, flaking, or scaling.
+When you have this condition, you could have symptoms like cracked skin, itching, peeling, flaking, or scaling.
 Even more redness than usual, your skin can feel rough, and tight which can occur after bathing or swimming.

 Common treatments?